1QB-Information-Technologies/ccvm/ccvm/problem_classes/README.md

 ## Problem instance file

-In current folder structure, there are two folders inside the `examples` folder, `tuning_instances` and `test_instances`, which contains the random instances generated.
+In the current folder structure, there are two folders inside the `examples` folder, `tuning_instances` and `test_instances`, which contains the random instances generated.
 The instances have the same properties except that different seed numbers have been used to generate them.
 The instances in the `tuning_instances`